-- 3. If the physician has unsupervised hospital privileges, those privileges must be unrestricted in each of the hospitals in which patient care has been conducted for the past 12 months.
+- (a) The physician has complied with all legal and regulatory requirements governing the practice of medicine in the country where the physician is practicing, and has an unrestricted license to practice medicine in that country; and - (b) Any prior license to practice medicine in the United States, its territories, or Canada, has not been revoked or suspended, voluntarily surrendered, or allowed to expire to avoid disciplinary action(s). - 2.
+Be of good moral and ethical character. - 3.
+For physicians with hospital staff membership: If a physician has unsupervised hospital privileges, those privileges must be unrestricted in each of the hospitals in which patient care has been conducted for the past 12 months.
 Physicians who must have their practice monitored in Focused Professional Practice Evaluation (FPPE) identified by Ongoing Professional Practice Evaluations (OPPE) processes will be reviewed by ABOG to determine if the required monitoring or proctoring represents restrictions to clinical practice. - 4.
-If the physician has resigned from a hospital staff or other healthcare organization, including all membership organizations (e.g. ACOG), while under investigation for ethical, moral, professional or other alleged misbehavior, or substandard patient care, a letter from that hospital or other organization stating that they are no longer pursuing the investigation of the physician must accompany the MOC application.
+If a physician has resigned from a hospital staff or other healthcare organization, including all membership organizations (e.g. ACOG), while under investigation for ethical, moral, professional or other alleged misbehavior, or substandard patient care, a letter from that hospital or other organization stating that they are no longer pursuing the investigation of the physician must accompany the MOC application.
 The application will not be approved until and unless such documentation is received from the healthcare organization.
-If the information is not received by November 15, 2015 regardless of the reason for non-receipt, the physician will not be entered into the MOC process and will lose Board certification on December 31, 2015. - 5.
-If the physician has no hospital practice (outpatient care only) or is clinically inactive, an explanation must be submitted with the application.
+If the information is not received by November 15, 2016 regardless of the reason for non-receipt, the physician will not be entered into the MOC process and will lose Board certification on December 31, 2016. - 5.
+For clinically active physicians without medical staff membership: If a physician has no hospital practice (outpatient care only) or is clinically inactive, an explanation must be submitted with the application.
 Another ABOG Diplomate in good standing, excluding a spouse or other family member, must attest each year that the applicant is of good moral and ethical character and has elected to have limited or no inpatient hospital practice. - 6.
-If the physician is not actively involved in the clinical practice of medicine but chooses to participate in the MOC process (e.g., Dean, hospital administrator, health plan administrator, researcher or sabbatical), a letter of explanation must be submitted with the application.
+For clinically inactive physicians: If a physician is not actively involved in the clinical practice of medicine but chooses to participate in the MOC process (e.g., Dean, hospital administrator, health plan administrator, researcher or sabbatical), a letter of explanation must be submitted with the application.

 Another ABOG diplomate in good standing, excluding a spouse or other family member, must attest in a letter that the applicant is of good moral and ethical character and that the applicant has elected not to have a clinical practice.